 It is not unusual for a grandparent to be closer to some grandchildren than others, but when you are gifting assets, unequal treatment among grandchildren could lead to family resentments.
 Even if you give more to some than others during your life, consider treating all grandchildren equally in your estate plan.

-With the 2019 federal gift tax threshold at $11.4 million (double that for married couples), most people won’t have to worry about paying federal gift taxes.
+With the combined federal gift and estate tax threshold over $11 million (double that for married couples), most people won’t have to worry about paying federal gift and estate taxes.
 However, any gift to an individual that exceeds $15,000 each year ($30,000 for married couples) must be reported on a gift tax return.

 You can help with a grandchild’s college tuition by making payments directly to their educational institutions, which don’t have to be reported.
 And there is no limit on these contributions.
 Investing in a 529 plan for each of your grandchildren is also a great way to help them (and their parents!) save for college, building a tax-deferred account that will never be taxed as long as it is used for educational purposes.

 It’s tempting to be too generous in making gifts to grandchildren, but you should not give to the detriment of your own needs.
 Finding the right balance will help ensure your children and grandchildren don’t have to support you because you gave too much to them.